Home > ProgramsView All | 2 1

 Pacific Marine Pilot Projects: In 2017 PSMFC entered into an agreement with the NOAA Fisheries Office of Aquaculture to support establishing or expanding regional pilot projects for marine aquaculture for the U.S. West Coast states of Alaska, California, Oregon and Washington, as well as Hawaii and U. S. Pacific Islands.
 NOAA has similar agreements in place with the Gulf and Atlantic States Marine Fisheries Commissions.

-Pacific Ballast Water Group (PBWG)
+Pacific Ballast Water and Biofouling Group (PBWBG)

 Pacific Fisheries Bycatch Program